yzshi5/FAPS/README.md

 ```
 ## Quick Test

-To reproduce the results of GP regression, first download, then simplify
+To reproduce the results of GP regression, first download the checkpoint for the prior.
+Then run :

 ```bash
 cd Regression
 bash scripts/eval_GP_matern_reg.sh
 ```

-To reproduce the results of Darcy Flow PDE inverse, first download, then simplify
+To reproduce the results of Darcy Flow PDE inverse, first download checkpoints for prior and PDE surrogate and small prepared test dataset.
+Then run

 ```bash
 cd PDE_inverse